 Our Current Curriculum

-- Math – HA, with Khan Academy videos to review or explain concepts I am not good at.
+- Math – We are reviewing all math/algebra concepts right now using Purple Math, with Khan Academy videos to review or explain concepts I struggle with.

-- History & Geography; Civics and Current Events – HA World History & HA Civics; plus Timeline, various Artist, Composer, World Religion and other unit studies as needed/desired; CNN Student News (note-taking & discussion; research as needed; hasn’t started for this school year yet); Unit Studies centered on World Events/Holidays, etc. as needed or desired
+- History & Geography; Civics and Current Events – HA US History & HA Civics; plus Timeline, various Artist, Composer, World Religion and other unit studies as needed/desired; CNN Student News (note-taking & discussion; research as needed); Unit Studies centered on World Events/Holidays, etc. as needed or desired

 - Reading & Literature – We’re going through the College Board Reading List.
 Assignments include daily reading & note-taking and a quiz/review at the end of each book; participation in the Homeschool Book Club through our local public library

 - Logic/Research – games, brain teasers, research project, computer coding, foreign language, areas of individual study/interest